raaron/pydroid/README.md

     QtCreator->Tools->External->Configure->Add->Add Tool

 Browse to the executable located at pydroid/framework/project_skeleton/fast_deploy.
 Set the 'Working directory' to %{CurrentProject:Path}.
 You may then assign a keyboard shortcut (e.g. ctrl+h) to this tool via Tools->External->Options->Keyboard.
-Just type the first letters of fast_deploy to quickly find the created external tool.
+Just type the first letters of "fast_deploy" to quickly find the created external tool.

 Rename a project